-I repetitively tell people that ”I don’t travel without travel insurance” – whether that be single-trip, multi-trip or annual travel insurance, long-term travel insurance, backpacker travel insurance, digital nomad travel insurance or round-the-world travel insurance, whatever.
+I repetitively tell people that ”I don’t travel without travel insurance” – whether that be single-trip, multi-trip or annual travel insurance, long-term travel insurance, backpacker travel insurance, digital nomad travel insurance round-the-world travel insurance, whatever.
 I know it can seem like a big chunk out of the travel budget, especially if you’re on the road for an extended or indefinite period of time, but for me, it’s worth it.

 Long-Term Travel Insurance

 What type of travel insurance you buy and with which company depends on where you’re from, where you’re travelling to, for how long, what you want to be covered for and if you have any pre-existing medical conditions.
 This post is specifically about long-term travel insurance, by which I mean travel insurance that’s suitable for people who plan to travel for six months to a year or longer as long-term backpackers or digital nomads.
-Basically, anyone who doesn’t have a time limit set to return to their home country.
+So, anyone who doesn’t have a time limit set to return to their home country.

-|Note: This doesn’t include long-term/ permanent expats as they’ll often need different insurances, probably including specific health insurance.|
+Note: This doesn’t include long-term/ permanent expats as they’ll often need different insurances, probably including specific health insurance.

 After a huge amount of research, before we left the UK in 2016 to travel indefinitely, we could only find two travel insurance companies that would insure us for annual long-term or multi-trip insurance and also allow us to renew it without returning to the UK.
-They were True Traveller and World Nomads.
+They were True Traveller and World Nomads

 These were also the only two companies we could find that also allow you to take out travel insurance when you’re not in your home country.
 I also see questions about long-term travel insurance and digital nomad travel insurance asked all the time on social media forums.
 With limited providers for this type of travel insurance, I thought it would be useful to share what I know about True Traveller and World Nomads and also to share stories from a selection of travel bloggers who have used them and claimed with them.